um-dsp/ProCapture/README.md

-# ProvML: Inference Provenance-Driven Characterization of Machine Learning in Adversarial Settings
+# ProvML: Inference Provenance-Driven Characterization of Machine Learning in Benign and Adversarial Settings

 We describe the supported datasets, attacks and pre-trained models provided with our code. <br />